PerfectlySoft/Perfect-Local-Auth-MySQL-Template/README.md

 This repository holds a template which can be cloned to serve as a starter for new work.
 It builds with Swift Package Manager and produces a stand-alone HTTP executable.

-It includes ready-to-go Local Authentication routes and setup with sessions, using PostgreSQL as a backend.
+It includes ready-to-go Local Authentication routes and setup with sessions, using MySQL as a backend.

 All you need to do is complete the indormation in the `/config/ApplicationConfiguration.json` files with your own information and run.